sweaver2112/Regex-combined-emojis/README.md

 **->Emoji Count: 3507**

-The pattern is built programmatically from the source of the webpages listed above.
+The pattern is built programmatically from the source of the webpages listed above, so it's guaranteed to have the updated list.
 It's a simple alternation with the longest sequences first, and it's pretty fast.

 ## Usage